ADGEfficiency/dsr-rl/PITCHME.md

 Supervised learning
 - are given a dataset with labels
-- we are constrained by the dataset
+- we are constrained by this dataset
 - test on unseen data

 Reinforcement learning
-- are given no data and no labels
+- are given no dataset and no labels
 - we can generate more data by acting
 - test using the same environment

-Data
+Data in RL
 - the agent's experience $(s,a,r,s')$
 - it's not clear what we should do with this data
 - no implicit target